Gornova/MarteEngine/readme.txt

 MarteEngine is a opensource (see license.txt) project hosted on GitHun: do want to try, improve or help?
 With Git this is easy and fun :D

+3. Examples

+In test/it.randomtower.test you can find few test

+4. Tutorial

+4.1 Hello World Marte Engine

+HelloWorld.java is most simple ME example.
+You can read code and find few things:
+1) all objects are subclasses of Entity class
+2) for easy use, ME provide StaticActor, a simple way to diplay an image on screen
+3) code is similar to Slick base code, because ME is build on top of it.
+So there are init,render and update functions 3.1) in init function we build basic entity
+3.2) in update function we update logic, collision and siimlar stuff: this is done from ME static class and StaticActor.java 3.3) in render function we draw on screen the image: this is done from ME static class and StaticActor.java